openfisca/openfisca-ops/guides/Install-API-instance.md

 ## 3. Give proper rights to the deploy user

-The user that Ansible will connect as must have passwordless acess to `sudo` to set everything up properly.
+The user that Ansible will connect as must have password-less access to `sudo`.

 If that is not already the case on the newly provisioned server, this can be done by editing the sudoers file with `sudo visudo` and adding `<username> ALL=(ALL) NOPASSWD:ALL` at the end.